mikethreels/mikethreels/README.md

 ## I'm a Husband, Father and Developer!
 - 💻 I'm currently on a mission to become a Full stack web developer.
-- 👯 I'm looking to collaborate with other full stack web developers
+- 👯 I'm looking to collaborate with other full stack web developers.
-- 🥅 2020 Goals, Contributing to Open Source projects and landing my first developer job
+- 🥅 2020 Goals, Contributing to Open Source projects and landing my first developer job.
 - ⚡ A little about me, I love to Read 📗 and everything to do with Motorcycles 🏍!

 ### connect with me: